jonfk/jonfk.ca/content/blog/2020-01-12-integration-a-rust-web-service-with-oauth2.md

 ## Where to go from here?

-We now have a working OAuth 2.0 authorization server integrated with a barebones auth server, but this isn't the end, there are lots of things we could improve or do with our system.
-In no particular order
+We now have a working OAuth 2.0 authorization server integrated with a barebones auth server.
+Having a working OAuth server is only the start of implementing a good authorization scheme for a web service.
+Integrating it with your services, making access control decisions, how to pass authorization information to your resource servers are only some of the things that still need to be done to get a working system.
+We also took several shortcuts in this demo to keep the code short and focus on the parts we care about more but there are also several things that need to be done to make our service production ready.
+Here are several things I can see need improvement in no particular order:

+- Error handling, currently our service will panic at anything deviating from the happy path
 - Add CSRF protection to our login and consent pages and endpoints.
 This is necessary to prevent a class of attacks called [Login CSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery#Forging_login_requests)
 - Add User management features to our auth service so that it can implement authentication logic